minh-hoque/ide_2.0/README.md

 ## Contributing

-Contributions to this project are welcome :)!
+Contributions to this project are welcome!
+Please feel free to submit issues, fork the repository and send pull requests!

 ## License